 - King Louis XVI of France supported the U.S. to get back at Britain for taking some Canadian territories in the Seven Years War.
 Because of this, there was a financial crisis in his country and many Frenchmen were inspired by the revolution.
 These were factors in the French Revolution when King Louis XVI was overthrown.

-Examples of Karma in Literature, Films, and Television
+Examples of Karma in Literature, Film and Television

 - In Greek mythology, Tantalus tried to steal ambrosia from the gods and was banished.
 He invited the gods to his home where he killed his children and fed them to the gods.
 For this, he resides in the Fields of Punishment where anytime he tries to eat or drink, the food and water move away from him.

-- Jason was kind to an old woman, who was actually Hera in disguise.
+- In Jason and the Argonauts, Jason was kind to an old woman, who was actually Hera in disguise.
 This led to his adventures with the Argonauts.

 - In a South Park episode, Le Petit Tourette, Cartman claims to have Tourette's syndrome so he can say anything he wants.
 Soon he loses control and actually says things he doesn't want to say.